-Follow our best practices and use the checklist to keep in compliance during the post-election period.
+Follow our best practices and use the checklist to prepare for the post-election period.

 Post-Election Checklist & Best Practices